PrairieLearn/PrairieLearn/v2/doc/dev-guide.md

 <img style="width: 20em" src="high-level.png" />

 1. The questions and assessments for a course are stored in a git repository.
-This is synced into the database by the course instructor, which updates or generates DB data to represent the course.
+This is synced into the database by the course instructor and DB data is updated or added to represent the course.
 Students then interact with the course website by doing questions, with the results being stored in the DB.
 The instructor can view the student results on the website and download CSV files with the data.

 1. All course configuration is done via plain text files in the git repository, which is the master source for this data.
 There is no extra course configuration stored in the DB.
 The instructor does not directly edit course data via the website.